 For: This unit is a level 3 and 4 Arts intensive unit for undergraduate and postgraduate students.
 Students undertaking further study at Prato are also eligible.
 Cross-institutional accreditation may be approved.

 Eligibility: Monash students who will be chosen on the basis of early interest and academic merit.
-Priority will be given to postgraduate students (see more information below under Applications, Eligibility, Fees and Funding).
+Priority will be given to postgraduate students (for more information go to Monash Prato).

-Financial Support: Financial support available through the Monash Abroad Travel Grants Scheme (see more information below under Applications, Eligibility, Fees and Funding
+Financial Support: Financial support available through the Monash Abroad Travel Grants Scheme and Overseas Study Loan.

 ACJC Travel Scholarships: For details of scholarships available to students enrolled in Jewish Studies Abroad units, see Scholarships and prizes and CSU links.